wm8120/wm8120.github.io/README.md

 Add one of them into the `<head>` tag parcel.

 > Note: The second usage may not be able to correctly parsed if the browser loads the local page through "file:///webfolder/slides/slides.html"

+## Acknownledgement
+The template is derived from [here](https://github.com/qckanemoto/jekyll-qck-theme).
+Thanks to the author.